relay - to pass on (a message or information); to divide up mail into bundles to be placed in storage box.

 chutney - a strong hot relish or condiment compounded of ripe fruits, acids, or sour herbs, and flavoured with chillies, spices, etc.

-Bristol - a city of England upon the Wiltshire or Lower Avon, famous since early times for its maritime trade and manufactures, and giving its name to various commercial and natural products.
+Bristol - a city of England upon the Wiltshire or Lower Avon, famous since early times for its maritime trade and manufactures, and giving its name to various commercial and natural products + Henry II granted Dublin to the citizens of Bristol.

-frump - to sulk, be in a bad temper front
+frump - to sulk, be in a bad temper + front + trump.

 dacent = decent